ristonrodrigues723/flipper_ultimate_extensiomn_board/journal.md

 Finished research.
 Confirmed that i can creata a dev board that combines the features of different Flipper extension boards at a much lower cost than commercial options. followed all available tutorials reserched if itsd possibile tasks i did-
 Created the BOM
-Searched for parts and vendors (total cost ~ $40) this doesnt include the pcb otr case its via pritnting legion usual indian vendor stopped accepting HCB card — found alternatives, conforemed confirmed seed studio price with shipping
+started  schematic, finished it came to know parts i need modules dont have schermatic or footprints Searched for parts and vendors (total cost ~ $40) this doesnt include the pcb and case as its via pritnting legion usual indian vendor stopped accepting HCB card — found alternatives, conforemed confirmed seed studio price with shipping